blbadger/blbadger.github.io/latent_output.md

 ### Dog Transfiguration

+In the last section, opposites were generated using gradient descent such that the gradient used to minimize the activation of the ImageNet class in question $g'$ was $g' \approx -\g$, or approximately the gradient used to maximize the activation value multiplied by negative one.
+Multiplying by negative one is far from the only transformation we can perform, however: here we explore linear combinations of two target classes using InceptionV3, with a real image as a starting point.

 We can view the difference between a Husky and a Dalmatian according to some deep learning model by observing what changes as our target class shifts from 'Husky' to 'Dalmatian', all using a picture of a dalmatian as an input.
 To do this we need to be able to gradually shift the target from the 'Husky' class (which is $\widehat y_{250}$ in ImageNet) to the 'Dalmatian' class, corresponding to $\widehat y_{251}$.
 This can be accomplished by assigning the loss $J_n(0(a, \theta))$ $n=q$ maximum interations, at iteration number $n$ as follows:

 $$